davezachry/pub/README.md

   - Default is the base.php template.
 Additional templates can be created and utilized at the page level.
 - Layouts - The layouts for various page types within the website.
   - Default is the standard.php layout for the most common pages.
 Additional layouts can be created and utilized at the page level.
-- Modules - A place to create more granular modules for use with in layouts that would be shared across various layouts and pages.
+- Components - A place to create more granular components (e.g. FAQ component, personal quote component, image gallery component, etc...) for use with in layouts that would be shared across various layouts and pages.
-  - No default modules availible.
-Purely there if you need it or don't.
+  - No default elements.
+It's purely there if you need it or don't.
 - Pages - Where all website content is stored in the format of JSON files.
   - Default or system pages include the Home page (index.json) and the 404 page (fourohfour.json).
+- Models - Where content model definitions go for use with the GUI CMS to create new pages.
+  - Not in use at this time, but here as a placeholder for future development.

 ## Page File Format and Structure